nf-core/website/markdown/developers/guidelines/requirements/identity_branding.md

 When new pipelines are added to nf-core, please _move_ the repository to nf-core instead of forking it.

-If you have already forked your pipeline to nf-core, you can email GitHub support and request that they change the head repository.
+If you have already forked your pipeline to nf-core, you can [email GitHub support](https://support.github.com/contact?subject=Reroute%20a%20Fork&tags=rr-forks) and request that they reroute the fork.

 ### Disable GitHub features for forks